 Therapeutic Benefits Of Recreation

 The therapeutic benefits of a teenager spending time in the outdoors comes down to one word– “connection.”
 So often in today’s society, children’s daily activities are supervised and structured from the moment they awake to the moment they go to sleep at night.
 When parental supervision is not possible, television and computers act as supervisors.
-This can leave little time for the benefits of deep connection and actual relationship.
+This can leave little time for the benefits of deep connection and an actual relationship.
 Children go from one structured activity to the next, taking little time to actually be kids, to gain all of the potent insights that come from simply playing together.

 At Fire Mountain, we believe that recreation and time in nature are essential to healthy development.
-Children in the outdoors learn from personal experience through taking chances and learning first hand from their own behaviors, choices and decisions.
+Children in the outdoors learn from personal experience through taking chances and learning first hand from their own behaviors, choices, and decisions.

 Equine-Assisted Therapy Makes Lasting Connection

 “I’ve often said there’s nothing better for the inside of a man than the outside of a horse.” -Ronald Reagan

 Equine-assisted learning and therapy continue to grow swiftly as a conventional therapeutic modality that seeks to attend to educational and therapeutic issues beyond the typical confines of “talk therapy”.
 As humans, we have a deep, long-lasting symbiotic connection with horses.
 This connection to horses is almost as old as mankind itself.
 Horses attune to human beings on a deep emotional level; neurologically this attunement is known as “Limbic Resonance.”